-And like the garbage can raiders (looking for that discarded food) and pooh eaters (gross! – and yes we covered this topic too), there is a reason for your dog’s dirt-eating madness, so it’s not something you want to ignore.
+But why do dogs eat dirt? … like the garbage can raiders (looking for that discarded food) and poo eaters (gross! – and yes, we covered this topic too), there is a reason for your dog’s dirt-eating madness, so it’s not something you want to ignore.

 Clearly there are some good possible reasons why your dog has taken a liking to dirt, some more serious than others.

 Let’s look a little closer at the possibilities…